scigoli/test-postman/authentication.md

 ### Custom authentication for transactional emails
 First you need to create a `SMTP+ account`.
-Then you simply have to use the returned credentials when invoking the "send" method of transactional email API.
+Then you simply have to use the returned credentials when invoking the method for sending transactional email API.
 No login method is required.

 ```
 curl -X POST -H "Content-Type: application/json"